bertkesj/EpiFunctions/README.md

 of which was unexposed.
 Below plots their cumulative exposure (which starts at 0) over time:
 <img src="man/figures/README-unnamed-chunk-6-1.png" width="35%" style="display: block; margin: auto;" />

-Note that cumulative exposure increases by 6.5 units per day and decreases to 0.6 units per day towards the end of their exposure history.
+Note that cumulative exposure increases by 6.5 units per day and the rate of increase drops to 0.6 units per day towards the end of their exposure history.

 **NOTE:** Any gaps within the history file and the follow-up times (for example, the period between the last exposure period within the history